Building and running a program

 To make the program active, right-click the program name in the Explorer view and select Set Active Program.

 By default, Mbed Studio uses the Debug build profile.

 To use the Develop or Release profiles, select them from the Build profile drop-down list or right-click the program and select Set Build Profile.

-To select a custom profile, from the Build profile drop-down, select Import custom profile.
-The Custom profile selection window opens.
+To select a custom profile, from the Build profile drop-down list, select Import custom profiles.
+A window opens.
 Select a custom profile from any location on your computer.